Pollution in the Arctic Ocean

-could have a severe impact on the levels of pollution experienced across the entire Arctic region but notes that a shift to cleaner sulphur-based fuel could resolve the issue.
+could have a severe impact on the levels of pollution experienced across the entire Arctic region but notes that a shift to cleaner sulphur-based fuel could resolve the issue.while keeping it in mind we should take steps to reduce the Arctic pollution to save the water and the species under the water.

 Economic activities

 Russia operates a fleet of nuclear-powered icebreakers to open up shipping lanes in the Arctic Ocean year round.
 The operation of these vessels is contributing to radioactive contamination of the Arctic environment.

 The Yamal Megaproject, a natural gas project developed by the Russian oil and gas company, Gazprom, is a development designed to exploit the largest gas reserves on Earth.
 Gas spills and climate change effect the indigenous Nentsy population, as the permafrost and water supplies are contaminated.